-A motion was made (JB) to require that potential landmark designations come back before the HPC for recommendation before a consultant is selected to write designation report(s).
+A motion was made (JB) to let staff handle the RFP for landmark designation report(s).
+Landmark designation reports shall come back before the HPC for recommendation before going before the Board of Commissioners for a decision.
 The motion was seconded (BBumann) and approved unanimously.